-Interruption in or breaches of our network security, including the occurrence of a cyber incident or a deficiency in our cybersecurity, may result in a loss of customer business or damage to our brand image and could subject us to increased operating costs as well as litigation, regulatory sanctions and other liabilities.
+Interruption in or breaches of our network security, including the occurrence of a cyber-incident or a deficiency in our cybersecurity measures, may result in a loss of business, reputational damage, increased operating costs, as well as litigation, regulatory sanctions and other liabilities.

-The computer systems and network infrastructure we use could be vulnerable to unforeseen problems.
-Our business is dependent on our ability to process and monitor large numbers of daily transactions in compliance with legal, regulatory and internal standards and specifications.
-In addition, a significant portion of our operations relies heavily on the secure processing, storage and transmission of personal and confidential information, such as the personal information of our customers and clients.

-Our operations are dependent upon our ability to protect our computer equipment against damage from physical theft, fire, power loss, telecommunications failure or a similar catastrophic event, as well as from security breaches, denial of service attacks, viruses, worms and other disruptive problems caused by hackers.
-Any damage or failure that causes an interruption in our operations could have a material adverse effect on our financial condition and results of operations.
-Computer break-ins, phishing and other disruptions could also jeopardize the security of information stored in and transmitted through our computer systems and network infrastructure, which may result in significant liability to us and may cause existing and potential customers to refrain from doing business with us.
+We rely heavily on communications and information systems to conduct our business, and as part of our business, we maintain significant amounts of data about our customers and the products they use.
+As a result, our operations are dependent upon our ability to protect our computer equipment against damage from physical theft, fire, power loss, telecommunications failure or a similar catastrophic event, as well as from security breaches, denial of service attacks, viruses, worms and other disruptive problems caused by hackers.

+Denial of service attacks have been launched against a number of large financial institutions and several large retailers have disclosed substantial cybersecurity breaches affecting debit and credit card accounts of their customers.
+We have experienced cybersecurity incidents in the past, none of which have been significant.
+However, we anticipate that, as we grow, we could experience additional and potentially more serious incidents.

+We make significant investments in various technology to identify and prevent intrusions into our information systems.
 Although we, with the help of third-party service providers, intend to continue to implement security technology and establish operational procedures to protect our computer systems, there can be no assurance that these security measures will be successful.
+We have policies and procedures designed to prevent or limit the effect of a failure, interruption or security breach of our information systems and perform regular audits using both internal and outside resources.

-In addition, advances in computer capabilities, new discoveries in the field of cryptography or other developments could result in a compromise or breach of the algorithms we and our third-party service providers use to encrypt and protect customer transaction data.
+Information security risks continue to increase due to new technologies, the increasing use of the Internet and telecommunication technologies, including mobile devices, to conduct financial and other business transactions, and the increased sophistication and activities of organized crime, perpetrators of fraud, hackers, and others.
+Specifically, advances in computer capabilities, new discoveries in the field of cryptography or other developments could result in a compromise or breach of the algorithms we and our third-party service providers use to encrypt and protect customer transaction data.

 The occurrence of any failure, interruption, or security breach of our information systems could result in violations of privacy and other laws, damage our reputation, result in a loss of customer business, subject us to additional regulatory scrutiny or expose us to civil litigation, any of which could have a material adverse effect on our financial condition and results of operations.